-The Group's principal financial instruments comprise cash, Tenants' deposits, loans, investments and its own non-equity share capital.
-The principal purpose of these financial instruments is to provide finance for the Group's operations.
-The Group has various other financial instruments such as trade receivables and trade payables that arise directly from its operations.
+The Company's principal financial instruments comprise cash, Tenants' deposits, loans, investments and its own non-equity share capital.
+The principal purpose of these financial instruments is to provide finance for the Company's operations.

 Short-term trade receivables and trade payables